lunarmint/anime-piracy-wiki/faq/apps.md

 ### **Are there any apps for Android and iOS?**

-  > Please check out our subreddit's [index](https://ranimepiracy.github.io/index/) in the 'Application' section.
+  > Please check out our subreddit's [index](https://ranimepiracy.github.io/index/) in the 'Application' section for a list of apps on various platforms.

 &nbsp;